01. What is a cable cleat?

 NOTE: IEC 61914 Edition 2.0 clarifies that Annex B equations B.5, B.6 and B.7 should not be used to extrapolate short circuit test results.

 UL 2239/ CSA C22.2, STANDARD FOR HARDWARE FOR THE SUPPORT OF CONDUIT, TUBING AND CABLE

 This harmonized standard includes tests for resistance to flame propagation, impact and ultraviolet light exposure, as well as for lateral retention.

 As a result of the global acceptance of cable cleats, several codes, standards and recommended practices have adopted increased cable restraint performance requirements.
 Among these documents are API RP14F, API RP14FZ, IEEE 45.8 and IEEE 1242.

 Talon® cable cleats have been independently tested in accordance with UL 2239 and IEC 61914, including the tests for axial retention and resistance to electromechanical forces during multiple successive short circuits.
-Talon® cable cleats comply with the strict cable restraint requirements that are provided in API RP14F, API RP14FZ, IEEE 45.8 and IEEE 1242.
+Talon® cable cleats comply with the strict cable restraint requirements that are provided in API RP14F, API RP14FZ, IEEE 45.8, IEEE 1242 and NFPA-70 (NEC).